Paul-the-Wizord/paul-the-wizord.github.io/_posts/2025-09-03-website-setup-guide.md

 Of course you should also update the cv.md, index.md, lecture_notes.md, research.md and talks.md with your own information.

+### Additional Customizations

+Don't forget to personalize these visual elements:

+- **Profile Image**: Replace the default profile image in `/assets/images/profile.jpg` with your own professional photo
+- **Favicon**: Create and add a favicon (the small icon in browser tabs) - you can use your initials, a professional headshot, or a symbol related to your field.
+Place favicon files in `/assets/images/` and add the appropriate `<link>` tags to your layout's `<head>` section

 In the robots.txt you should change the link to the Sitemap and also set your privacy settings.

 ```txt